-22. "The most significant effects of war were economic."
-Discuss with reference to two wars, each chosen from a different region.
+22. Discuss the short-term political impact of two wars, each chosen from a different region.

-Candidates will offer a considered and balanced review of the statement that the most significant effects of war were economic.
-The two wars must be from different regions, but they may or may not be contemporaneous with each other.
-Effects of the wars may extend beyond the timeframe, but they must be clearly linked to the issue raised in the question.
-Candidates may offer equal coverage of both wars, or they may prioritize their discussion of one of them.
+Candidates will offer a considered and balanced review of the short-term political impact of two wars.
+The two wars must be from different regions, but they may or may not have been contemporaneous with each other.
+Candidates may offer equal coverage of two wars, or they may prioritize their discussion of one of them.
 However, both wars will be a feature of the response.
-Candidates may discuss the costs of conducting wars, which may have required addressing deficits, or the repayments of bonds.
-Similarly, mention may be made of the costs of rebuilding infrastructure or relocating displaced populations.
-Candidates may also discuss the economic impact of peace settlements, such as the reparation payments and loss of industrial areas imposed on Germany by the Treaty of Versailles.
-Other relevant factors may be addressed, for example territorial changes, political, social and demographic impact, but with a focus on the issue in the question.
+A comparative approach may or may not be used.
+Candidates may discuss the impact of the First World War on the balance of power, and instability, in Europe, or the Soviet takeover of Eastern Europe after the Second World War that coincided with the beginnings of the Cold War.
+The Falklands/Malvinas War resulted in the fall of the Argentine junta and a strengthening of the domestic position of Margaret Thatcher.
+There may be discussion of the flight of Jiang to Taiwan after the communist victory in China, which also had political repercussions on the political landscape in the US.
+The First Gulf War saw the survival of Saddam, the restoration of Kuwaiti independence, and autonomy for Kurdistan.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.